mkmccarty/TokenTimeBoostBot/doc/CustomBoostOrder.md

 ### Action Buttons:
 * **MODIFY**: Re-opens the 4-row criteria modal to tweak rules.
-* **SAVE**: Opens a modal to enter a Name and saves the preset to your personal profile.
+* **SAVE**: Opens a modal to enter a Name (pre-populated with a suggested name generated from your rules if not already named) and saves the preset to your personal profile.
 * **SELECT**: *(Only in active contracts when saved/loaded)* Immediately applies the custom order to the contract boost list and updates contract boost order.

 ---